zigadel/glfw-zig/README.md

 …and an actual GLFW window that closes when you press ESC.

-## Using zglfw in Your Own Project
+## Using glfw-zig in Your Own Project

 ### 1. Add as a dependency (Zon)